 Spiky Style With Swept Back Top

 Have you ever seen such distinctive and defined swept back hair?
 Although the silhouette is a bit spiky, the overall look is very smooth and well-balanced.
+Moreover, getting the sides faded or undercut will result in a trendy hipster haircut.
 For the on-point look, apply pomade and thoroughly run your fingers through your hair.

-Here’s a fresh view at the fringe haircut men tend to avoid.
+Here’s a fresh view at the crew cut haircut men tend to avoid.
 Some guys just have no idea what to do with bangs.
 Well, spikes have some.
 Look how cool and fascinating the top appears with a thick, twisty spike on top!